vmaiol/aidl-final-project/README.md

 ## Additional experiments and developments
 An extra MLP has been developed to see its performance with the same problem.
 In addition, we have taken advantage of its simple architecture to develop a hyperparameter tuning with Ray Tune.
 It has been trained with just one variable, precipitation.

 Since we were dealing with a regression problem, we had to avoid using a non-linear activation function in the output of the last layer in order to obtain the "real" value of the prediction.
 In the hidden layers a ReLU has been used since it does not affect the positive values but for the negative ones by changing them to 0.
-Probably we could have also used it in the last layer (output), but we think that it would not have made a difference.

 **- Hyperparameter tuning with Ray Tune.**